 Hainault Forest

-Caddisflies usually live for a couple of weeks as adults during which they do not feed.
-They die soon after mating.
-Their larvae are aquatic creatures that feed in freshwater habitats.
+Caddisflies typically have an adult lifespan of a few weeks during which they do not consume food.
+They usually die shortly after mating.
+Their larvae exist in aquatic environments and feed in freshwater habitats.

 #